GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ## Colours
 The idea is to give the site an 'educational' look, somewhat akin in style to that of a school textbook.
-In order to obtain a coherent look, I have used structure when choosing colours.
+To obtain a coherent look I have used structure when choosing colours.
 There are three distinct pallettes, as follows:
 1. The background colour is ivory #fffff0, chosen because it is the classic colour of white piano keys.
 Similarly, the colour of the text and borders, black #221d17 was chosen because it closely matches the colour of the black keys on a piano.
 2. The four menu navigation icons are assigned primary colours RGBY.
 The order of these matches the order of the first four colours on the piano-keyboard image.
 3. On the main piano image in the header, the white keys are filled in a sequence of gradients with pastel shades of red, green, blue, yellow, orange, purple, silver.
 These colours are chosen to be softer than the navigation icon colours.